cannonerd/testExample/README.md

 ~~~

 Now that the Gruntfile and [package.json](https://docs.npmjs.com/files/package.json) are correctly set up, it is time to run npm install from the root of the project.
 Appium also needs to be installed separately as global library.
-Be sure to install .
+Be sure to install . error: Appium will not work if used or installed with sudo.
+Please rerun/install as a non-root user.
+If you had to install Appium using `sudo npm install -g appium`, the solution is to reinstall Node using a method (Homebrew, for example) that doesn't require sudo to install global npm packages.

 ~~~
  npm install appium -g